-When a card is played, resolve all effects as much as possible (see below for guidance), including resolving any responding triggered effects such as Passive abilities or deck reshuffling (see 'Reshuffling Your Draw Deck' on page 16).
+When a card is played, resolve all effects as much as possible (see below for guidance), including resolving any responding triggered effects such as Exhaust abilities or deck reshuffling (see 'Reshuffling Your Draw Deck' on page 16).
 Afterwards, place the card in your Discard pile unless the card indicates that it should be placed elsewhere.
-If a card has a it remains in your play area after you play it.
+If a card has a \bigcirc it remains in your play area after you play it.

-The cards have the special \bigoplus icon instead of \bigotimes .
-Like \bigotimes , cards with \bigoplus remain in your play area after being played.
+The special \bigcirc icon instead of \bigotimes .
+Like \bigotimes , cards with \bigcirc remain in your play area after being played.
 However, they are NOT \bigotimes cards, and are not affected by things which specify \bigotimes .